frederic-perez/AmE-dictionary/data/idioms.md

 __add up__ :two::hammer: _It doesn’t add up._
 __admit defeat__ :two: To yield to the opposition or accept that one is wrong in some pursuit. _Well, I ran a good campaign, but it is time I admitted defeat in this election._
 __adult in the room__ _n idiom_ A person who makes calculated, rational decisions based on all available data. _Everybody is thinking with emotion, but Jim is the only adult in the room._
+__adulting__ _slang_ The (sometimes daunting) task of acting mature and responsible.
+Usually used humorously by young adults. _Does this mean I have to cook for myself now?
+I hate adulting._
 __advance notice__ A notification, signal, or sign that something is going to happen or is expected to happen. _I know that we were all surprised that Dad decided to move to China, but I think his learning Mandarin last year was something of an advance notice._
 __advanced in years__ :two: Of an older age. _Though my grandpa loves to read, he is rather advanced in years and has a hard time making out small print anymore._
 __affable personality__ A personality that is friendly, approachable, sociable, amicable, or likeable. _He might not be the best instructor in the school, but he has such an affable personality that he is everyone’s favorite._